-For a condensed, easy-to-read option many of our customers request TypeWell or C-Print.
+For a condensed, easy-to-read option many of our customers request TypeWell services.
 These technologies rely on transcribers using abbreviation software that allows them to capture the essence of what’s said in real time.
 This process eliminates redundancy and erroneous words–you read what the speaker means, not the exact words that the speaker is saying.
 A transcript of the session can be provided to the end user if requested.

 These technologies are typically used remotely with the text being displayed on a laptop or smartphone.
 The provider will need a way to listen in to what's being said in the classroom or meeting, usually with Skype or another virtual meeting software such as Zoom or GoToMeeting.
 The user views the text in real time as it is being presented through their web browser or on a smartphone or tablet.

 Because TypeWell uses transcribers and not stenographers, they have the benefit of being significantly less expensive than CART.
 TypeWell transcribers use specialized abbreviation software to transcribe the content of the class or lecture.
 TypeWell and C-print are a great fit for less technical classes where a verbatim transcript is less important.
 TypeWell is often used in classrooms as well as in an increasing variety of business settings and webcasts.

 TypeWell is similar to CART (communication access real-time translation) in that the service providers for both systems can provide a real-time display of the spoken information and transcript (notes).
 Typewell providers, however, provide a meaning-for-meaning representation of the spoken information versus verbatim, which has traditionally been the goal of CART providers.

 CART is a stenography-based system that requires stenography equipment and at least two years of specialized training (similar what is used for television closed captioning in a courtroom).